-Karuna Care Endorsement is the certification that permits a second-initiated Vaishnava to minister in specialized services outside the ISKCON institution as ISKCON’s representative.
-Moreover, receiving an endorsement informs others that a prospective chaplain is in good standing in his or her religious institution, and for ISKCON devotees that means prospective chaplains are in good standing with their spiritual masters, local ISKCON authorities, GBC representative, and that they are persons of integrity who are qualified to serve as a compassionate listening presence for those experiencing crisis.
+Karuna Care Endorsement is the certification that permits an ordained minister from Sanatana Dharama religious tradition to minister in specialized services within and beyond their religious organization as their representative.
+Moreover, receiving an endorsement informs others that a prospective chaplain is a member of good standing with his or her religious organization, their spiritual teachers, organizational authorities, global representatives, and have integrated sufficient competency to represent their faith tradition as a compassionate listening presence for persons experiencing crisis.

-Endorsement is required by virtually all government and private agencies that hire chaplains.
+Endorsement is required by virtually all government and private agencies that hire chaplains (Compassionate Care Companions).
 It is also required in order to gain membership and certification in most professional chaplaincy associations.
 Some organizations require that the endorsement be updated periodically.
 Receiving an endorsement is a significant step toward achieving the highest levels of professional certification.
-ISKCON devotees wishing to be endorsed by ISKCON Communications in order to perform chaplaincy services must follow the process outlined below.
+Sanatana Dharma clergy wishing to be endorsed by ISKCON Communications in order to perform chaplaincy services must follow the process outlined below.

 Endorsements are provided by a prospective chaplain’s faith group.
 Therefore the professional certifying organizations encourage religious groups to establish an endorsement procedure for those seeking certification for chaplaincy positions, pastoral counseling, or clinical pastoral education.
 Most professional organizations also encourage prospective chaplains to initiate a relationship with their Endorsement Committee early in their training so that they can receive from committee members guidance, discernment, and support.
-The declaration of endorsement includes the following criteria through a process that may include prospective chaplains writing papers, being interviewed, and sharing in mutual discernment.
-A candidate aspiring for Endorsement through the International Society for Krishna Consciousness will need to provide the committee with:
+The declaration of endorsement includes the following criteria through a process that may include a prospective chaplain’s writing papers, being interviewed, and sharing in mutual discernment.
+A candidate aspiring for Endorsement through the International Society for Krishna Consciousness will need to provide the Endorsement Committee with:

 - A personal history paper.

 - A written Statement of Faith

 - Evidence of theological and practical ministry training

 - Three (3) Letters of reference

-- Evidence of one’s ability to work collegially in diverse and pluralistic environments
+- Evidence of candidate’s ability to work collegially in diverse and pluralistic environments

 - A written statement of willingness to adhere to the Code of Ethics prescribed by the Association of Professional Chaplains (www.professionalchaplains.org)

-A Letter of endorsement from the ISKCON Communications Endorsement Committee to a certifying body is continuous unless:
+A Letter of endorsement from the Endorsement Committee will be continuous unless: